0 1 ยท 0x F ยท 10 Binary ยท Octal ยท Decimal ยท Hex

 Special Cases: Negabinary and Beyond

-While binary, octal, decimal, and hexadecimal are the most common, there are exotic number systems like negabinary (base -2) used in specialized computing applications.
-Negabinary can represent negative numbers without a sign bit, making it useful in certain mathematical computations.
+While binary, octal, decimal, and hexadecimal are the most common, there are exotic number systems like negabinary (base −2), which can represent negative numbers without a sign bit.
+Useful in specialized signal processing and mathematical research.

 ๐Ÿ”ฎ Exotic Base Explorer